rafaelfeliciano4/CampusStudy/README.md

 What Didn’t Worked Well?

   Sometimes the items in the layouts would behave in random ways and would not update correctly, because old settings were   being saved in the browser's memory.

 What We Learned?

   Items in the layout will reposition themselves depending on your screen size if it is not setup correctly.
+  We learned how to create a local database, export the .sql file and import it to our pythonanywhere database.

+##### Next sprint planning:

+-Updated Gantt chart with percent completion for each task

+-Detailed Project Development Plan for Sprint III

+-Updated Master Project Development Plan

+-Store data from dummy layouts in JSON